jonathangjertsen/Proposition/README.md

   * uses generators to produce randomized values which fulfill the given constraints
   * pragmatic: common use-cases already included like integers, integers within a range, strings, "garbage" data, etc.
     * but it's still easy to pass in your own generator if you know how they work
-  * other than generators and callbacks, no use of "advanced" or "frameworky" features (e.g. interfaces).
-Functional programming features should be used with care.
+  * other than generators and callbacks, no use of "advanced" or "frameworky" features (there shall be no `Proposition\Interfaces\PropositionableIterators\PropositionableIteratorInterface`).
+Functional programming features may be useful here, but shall be used with care.
   * no packages in "require"
 * Easy to integrate with PHPUnit but there should be NO functionality specific to that.
 * Compatible with PHP v.7.0 and up but also v.5.6.
 Probably not below that.